-2 In contrast, the "MMRP-like" registration mechanism in the current draft, because it carries additional higher layer tag information, loses much of the advantage of the new "vector" packed data format used by MMRP.
-Each registration carries a payload of 20 octets, and because the additional information over and above the stream MAC address changes per stream, only a single stream can be packed into a "VectorAttribute".
+because the additional information over and above the stream MAC address changes per stream, only a single stream can be packed into a "VectorAttribute".
 Consequently, the best that can be managed in the proposed registration protocol is packing 65 stream registrations in a max sized Ethernet frame, compared with 4K (contiguous) streams with MMRP.
 This sounds to me like a major scaling issue if there are applications that require more than ~60 streams, and would be a big problem if the requirement were of the order of 1000 streams.

-3 Certainly too small to justify inventing a new MRP application when one already exists that can do the job.
+&lt;sup>3 Certainly too small to justify inventing a new MRP application when one already exists that can do the job.
 Coupled with the scaling problem identified earlier, the justification looks even weaker.

-4 Where a full frame would potentially carry registration state for 4K streams.
+&lt;sup>4 Where a full frame would potentially carry registration state for 4K streams.

-5 This also means a worst case propagation delay of registration information of 1/10th second per hop; however, propagation delays should normally be significantly smaller, comparable to the processing delay in the Bridges.
+&lt;sup>5 This also means a worst case propagation delay of registration information of 1/10th second per hop; however, propagation delays should normally be significantly smaller, comparable to the processing delay in the Bridges.